-If you use both Outlook and Office365 portal to access your email, the safe/block senders are the same.
+NOTE: If you use both Outlook and the O365 portal to access your email, the safe/block sender list is the same.

 Note that if you are using public folders, they do not support the Junk Mail feature so you can't block/allow a sender from sending mail to a public folder.
 Junk mail sent to a public folder will arrive in the Public Folder inbox.